carlosgub/PiggyBank/README.md

 #### Overview

-The Finance Tracker App is a versatile tool for managing your finances.
+The PiggyBank App is a versatile tool for managing your finances.
 Whether you want to track expenses, log incomes, or visualize your financial movements through charts, this app has got you covered.
 It offers a user-friendly interface and robust functionalities to help you stay on top of your finances.

 #### Features